damdamo/SVSKit/README.md

 `eval() -> SPS`

 Two parameters are optionals when you create a ctl formula and can be modified:
 - simplified: false by default.
-Another way of reducing the number of predicate structures.
+Another way of reducing the number of symbolic vectors.
 This is unnecessary if the level of canonicality is set to `.full'.
 This can be used to compare performance when every effort is made to preserve a canonical form, and when minimal effort is made to avoid certain redundancies.
 - debug: false by default.
-Display number of predicate structures between each step of the computation.
+Display number of symbolic vectors between each step of the computation.

-To get all the underlying markings of a set of predicate structures, you should use the function `underlyingMarkings`, which works on predicate structure and set of predicate structures.
+To get all the underlying markings of a symbolic vector set, you should use the function `underlyingMarkings`, which works on symbolic vectors and symbolic vector sets.
-Because a predicate structure can represent an infinite number of markings, the place capacity is used to bound the number of solutions.
+Because a symbolic vector can represent an infinite number of markings, the place capacity is used to bound the number of solutions.
 The capacity is set by default to 20 for each place, but may be adapted as in the previous example with `capacity: ["p0": 4, "p1": 4]`.

 ### Example 2